Investigators know how two trains collided killing an engineer in southeast New Mexico last week. The mystery lies in why the crash happened.

 SW serves agricultural and oil-field customers and potash mines out of Carlsbad with about 40 miles of industrial spurs.
 At Loving south of Carlsbad the 300-acre Rangeland Energy hub received its first unit train of fracking sand last week.

 In the earlier incident on SW’s Whitewater Line, a train with one locomotive and eight loads of magnetite ran away while descending toward Bayard.
-The train derailed sending the locomotive into a ravine killing the two crewmen and a girlfriend apparently along for a Saturday ride.
+The train derailed on a curve sending the locomotive into a ravine killing the two crewmen and a girlfriend apparently along for a Saturday ride.

 The Whitewater Line is part of the former BNSF Deming Sub linking the junction at Rincon with the Union Pacific at Deming and extending north to mines near Silver City.
 Southwestern bought that trackage in segments from 1992-2001.